HalahRaadSalih/g16-project-settings/readme.md

 ## Project Settings

-These are the steps for any serverside project with :
+These are the steps for any server-side project with :

 - NodeJS
 - Express JS